 Our classification of diseases based on the existence of excessive immune cell activation or lack thereof and our hypothesis that these represent potential indications for our product candidates may not prove to be therapeutically relevant.
 Accordingly, the conclusions that we have drawn from animal studies and patient sample data regarding the potential immunomodulatory activity of efzofitimod may not be substantiated in other animal models or in clinical trials.
-Further, based on the discovery of the involvement of NRP2 in the mechanism of action of efzofitimod, we are still expanding our knowledge of the role of the NRP2 pathway in regulating immune responses.
+Further, based on the discovery of the involvement of neuropilin-2 (NRP2) in the mechanism of action of efzofitimod, we are still expanding our knowledge of the role of the NRP2 pathway in regulating immune responses.
 Although we were able to establish clinical proof-of-concept for efzofitimod in our Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis, this may not be validated in other clinical trials.
 Any failure to demonstrate in controlled clinical trials the requisite safety and efficacy of our product candidates will adversely affect our business, prospects, financial condition and results of operations.

 We have previously conducted and we or our third party collaborators may conduct additional clinical trials of efzofitimod outside of the United States.
-The FDA, however, may not accept data from such trials, in which case our development plans will be delayed, which could materially harm our business.
+The FDA, however, may not accept data from such trials, in which case our development plans will be delayed, which could materially harm our business.\

 In June 2018, we completed a Phase 1 clinical trial of efzofitimod in healthy subjects in Australia.
 This randomized, double-blind, placebocontrolled study investigated the safety, tolerability, immunogenicity, and pharmacokinetics (PK) of intravenous efzofitimod in 36 healthy volunteers.
 In addition, we or our third party collaborators may choose to conduct additional clinical trials for efzofitimod in countries outside the United States, subject to applicable regulatory approval.
 For example, our partner, Kyorin Pharmaceutical Co., Ltd. (Kyorin), conducted and funded an efzofitimod Phase 1 clinical trial in 32 healthy Japanese male volunteers and is participating in the EZFO-FIT study.
-We are enrolling subjects in the EZFO-FIT study in centers in the United States, Europe and Brazil and Kyorin is enrolling subjects in the EZFO-FIT study in centers in Japan.
+In July 2024, we completed enrollment of the EFZO-FIT study with a total of 268 subjects in centers in the United States, Europe, Brazil, as well as centers in Japan where our partner Kyorin led the enrollment effort.